FernandoSLuz/HaveYouHeard/README.md

-# Python websockets sample for Google App Engine Flexible Environment
+# Python websockets start config for HaveYouHeard Game

 This sample demonstrates how to use websockets on [Google App Engine Flexible Environment](https://cloud.google.com/appengine).